canonical/netbox/docs/models/dcim/interface.md

 ### Power over Ethernet (PoE)

+!!! note
+    This feature was added in NetBox v3.3.

 Physical interfaces can be assigned a PoE mode to indicate PoE capability: power supplying equipment (PSE) or powered device (PD).
 Additionally, a PoE mode may be specified.
 This can be one of the listed IEEE 802.3 standards, or a passive setting (24 or 48 volts across two or four pairs).

 ### Wireless Interfaces